hydro-project/hydroflow/hydroflow/examples/two_pc/README.md

 This is a remedial 2PC implementation.

 Design limitations:
-- No database logging (just log statements via println)
-- No distinction between forced and non-forced logs, no presumed commit/abort optimizations
 - No recovery manager implementation (yet)
 - Subordinates make random decisions whether to commit or abort